peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 #### Special Step: Generate Interpretation Reports

-This procedure is not part of the production workflow and only applies to the last manual item ('Generate and save interpretation reports...') of validating the Personality Assembly Algorithm ('test-assembly-setup').
-The first 3 stages of the 5-stage validation process should be completed at this point.
+This procedure is not part of the production workflow and only applies to the manual portion of the Personality Assembly Algorithm validation (`pdm run test-assembly-setup`).
+The first automated stages of the validation process should be completed at this point.
+The orchestrator script will display the exact number of charts to process.

 *   **Menu:** `Interps > Full Report...`
 *   **Action:**